-The bill, S.B.
-No. 43, proposes an amendment to the Water Code of Texas, specifically Section 11.121, to include a new exemption from the requirement to obtain a permit from the Texas Commission on Environmental Quality for certain dams or reservoirs.
-The new legal language introduces Section 11.1423, which defines a "qualified local sponsor" as a district or authority that has an agreement with the USDA's Natural Resources Conservation Service to operate and maintain a dam or reservoir for erosion, floodwater, and sediment control.
-This exemption allows qualified local sponsors to construct or maintain dams or reservoirs with a normal storage capacity of up to 200 acre-feet without a permit, as well as to divert water for necessary repairs and maintenance.
+S.B.
+No. 43 proposes an amendment to the Texas Water Code to exempt certain dams or reservoirs from the requirement to obtain a permit from the Texas Commission on Environmental Quality (TCEQ) when they are operated and maintained for erosion, floodwater, and sediment control.
+The bill introduces a new section, 11.1423, which defines a "qualified local sponsor" as a district or authority that has an agreement with the U.S. Department of Agriculture's Natural Resources Conservation Service to manage such dams or reservoirs.
+Under this new provision, qualified local sponsors can construct or maintain dams or reservoirs with a normal storage capacity of up to 200 acre-feet without needing a permit, as well as divert water for necessary repairs and maintenance.

 Statutes affected: Introduced: Water Code 11.121 (Water Code 11)